ValkyrieQ/ultimate-rvc/README.md

 * `URVC_MODELS_DIR`: The directory in which models will be stored.
 If not set, models will be stored in a `models` directory in the current working directory.
 * `URVC_AUDIO_DIR`: The directory in which audio files will be stored.
 If not set, audio files will be stored in an `audio` directory in the current working directory.
 * `URVC_TEMP_DIR`: The directory in which temporary files will be stored.
 If not set, temporary files will be stored in a `temp` directory in the current working directory.
+* `URVC_CONFIG_DIR`: The directory in which configuration files will be stored.
+If not set, configuration files will be stored in a `configs` directory in the current working directory.
 * `URVC_VOICE_MODELS_DIR`: The directory in which voice models will be stored.
 If not set, voice models will be stored in a `voice_models` subdirectory of the `URVC_MODELS_DIR` directory.
 * `YT_COOKIEFILE`: The path to a file containing cookies to use when downloading audio from YouTube via the web UI.
 If not set, no cookies will be used.
 * `URVC_ACCELERATOR`: The type of hardware accelerator to use when running Ultimate RVC directly via the shell scripts in this repository.
 Currently supported options are `cuda` and `rocm`, with `cuda` being the default.
 Note that `rocm` is not supported on Windows and experimental on linux.
+* `URVC_CONFIG`: The name of a configuration with custom values for settings to load when starting the Ultimate RVC web application.
+If not set, the default configuration for Ultimate RVC will be used.
+The configuration should be located in the `configs` directory of the Ultimate RVC project.
+If it does not exist, an error will be raised.

 ## Terms of Use